 In 1865 Cole established a book stall at the Eastern Market (Paddy's Market) in Melbourne.
 He sold both new and second hand books.
 By 1873 he was ready to expand, and opened a Book Arcade in Bourke Street, between Russell Street and the Eastern Market.
 In the early 1870s the Melbourne City Council decided to clean up the market site.
 Redevelopment cost about 100,000 pounds, but it was not successful and became known as 'Melbourne's White Elephant'.
 Cole saw an opportunity, and leased out the whole premises, covering nearly three acres of land.
 He invited small holders including several hundred butchers to erect stalls rent free for the first six months.
 In 1882, when the City Council did not meet this request for a three-year lease, Cole instead negotiated a lease on 40-42 Bourke Street East.
 His new Arcade opened in 1883, and gradually took over the block from Bourke Street to Collins Street.

 Cole's Book Arcade had an enormous stock of new and second hand books, and took large numbers of remainders.
-It sold many books cheaply, and often bought up stocks of English publications which he re-bound with Cole's title pages and, in the case of children's books, with the characteristic rainbow cover and new titles such as Cole's Rainbow Story Book.
+It sold many books cheaply, and often bought up stocks of English publications which were re-bound with Cole's title pages and, in the case of children's books, with the characteristic rainbow cover and new titles such as Cole's Rainbow Story Book.
+When his fellow bookseller and publisher Edward Augustus Petherick went bankrupt in 1894, much of his Melbourne book stock was sold off at Cole's Book Arcade.
 Coles' most well-known was the self-produced publication Cole's Funny Picture Book, perhaps the most popular children's book published in Australia in the period 1890-1940.
 Around 630,000 copies were sold.
 Cole was self-educated, but he had an eye for collecting snippets, pithy sayings and appealing drawings.
 His Funny Picture books crowded riddles, rhymes, amusing anecdotes and drawings together.
 Cole also issued at least 80 types of medals, which one author (Moss) remembers were valued at 3d in the Arcade, where they were often given as change and could be 'spent' on other Arcade purchases.

 Marcie Muir, Australian Scholarly Editions Centre website, http://idun.itsc.adfa.edu.au/ASEC/HOBA96 Papers/muir.html, accessed 22/9/2003.